an-minyoung/an-minyoung.github.io/_posts/2019-11-20-perceptrons.markdown

 $$
 <br>

-* *σ'* is sithe sigmoid derivative when given σ as above
+* *σ'* is the sigmoid derivative when given σ as above

 $$
 adjustment = \epsilon*\sigma'